stingray-555-7687/cind820-dataanalytics/README.md

 4. Notebook: [02-nysdmv-dataload.ipynb](02-nysdmv-dataload.ipynb)

-This notebook handles reading FARS data, doing some basic verifications and cleaning and presenting a few descriptive statistics of it.
+This notebook handles reading registration records from New York State Department of Motor Vehicles (NYSDMV), doing some basic verifications and cleaning and presenting a few descriptive statistics of it.
 It also saves some of the processed output to be used as input in the additional stages for NYDMV.

 5. NYDMV VIN decoding scripts: